CornellNLP/CS4300_Flask_template/README.md

 ```
 If you are having issues getting autoenv working (echo $APP_SETTINGS returns empty), try running `source .env` from the root directory of your forked repository.
 This will *manually* set the environment variables.
 You will have to do this each each time you reopen the terminal.

-### 4. Setting up Postgres Backend (if interested in Postgres)
+### 4. Optional: Setting up Postgres Backend (if interested in Postgres)
-First, either install the PostgresApp if you are using a Mac [here](https://postgresapp.com/) or [here](https://wiki.postgresql.org/wiki/Detailed_installation_guides) if you wish to install it manually on your Mac or Windows.
-Then run the following code after Postgres server is up: **NOTE:** you may find the need to "initialize" a new database through the Postgres App or through the `initdb` command before you're able to proceed with the above commands.
+You may either install the PostgresApp if you are using a Mac [here](https://postgresapp.com/) or [follow the detailed installation guide](https://wiki.postgresql.org/wiki/Detailed_installation_guides) to install it **manually** on your Mac or Windows.
+Then run the following code after Postgres server is up: **NOTE:** you may find the need to "initialize" a new database through the Postgres App or through the `initdb` command before you are able to proceed with the following commands.
 ``` bash
 # Enter postgres command line interface
 $ psql